matze-dd/Tex2txt/README.md

 ## General description
 This is a Python script for the extraction of plain text from LaTeX documents.
-Used in batch mode, it can help to create a single compact report from language examination of a complete document tree.
 While virtually no text should be dropped by the filter, the aim is to produce only few “false” warnings when feeding the result into a language checker.
 The goal especially applies to documents containing displayed equations.
 Problems with interpunction and case sensitivity would arise, if equation environments were simply removed or replaced by fixed text.
+In summary, the program can help to create a single compact report from language examination of a complete document tree.

 In some sense, the script compares to tools like OpenDetex, TeXtidote and the above-mentioned Haskell software.